00mjk/isomorfeus-project/ruby/isomorfeus-data/docs/common_api.md

   Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within render blocks.

 A `execute_save` block must be defined, to execute the actual save of data.
-This block must return a instance if the class at hand.
+This block is executed within the instance und must return self.
 Returning nil indicates that the save failed for some reason.
 Alternatively a exception may be thrown.

 ### Destroying Data